Dartegnian/darts-dots/README.md

 ### Cava
 Who said equalizers are a thing of the past?
 Just because you want *simplicity* doesn't mean you have to throw away the good ol' equalizer!
-Slap this *not-that-much-modified-from-the-default* config file to `~/.config/cava` and give your terminal some bling bling.
+Slap this *not-that-much-modified-from-the-default* config file to `~/.config/cava` and give your terminal some musical bling bling.

 ### Ckb-next
 [Corsair iCUE](https://www.techopedia.com/definition/4237/bloatware) for Linux.
-I use it because I'm a GAMER™ and I game on **MICROSOFT WINDOWS 10**.
+I use it because I'm a [GAMER™](https://en.wiktionary.org/wiki/basement-dweller) and I game on **MICROSOFT WINDOWS 10**.
 I don't use this anymore, too many background processes.

 ### i3
 Don't care.
 Moved to `bspwm` anyway.